-In very exceptional circumstances, where the failure to perform is sufficiently serious, the School reserves this right to move immediately to consider the termination of employment on the grounds of gross incompetence without recourse to the full procedure or previous warnings.
-In these circumstances a dismissal hearing may be convened immediately.
+In exceptional circumstances in cases of gross incompetence the School reserves this right to move immediately to consider the termination of employment without recourse to the full procedure and a dismissal hearing may be convened immediately.

-Where an Employee has been subject to the formal stages of the procedure within the preceding 6 months and/or within a 6-month period of a warning expiring is unable to sustain the expected levels of performance the School reserves the right to restart the capability procedure at the stage that it was suspended or any stage prior to this.
+Where an Employee has been subject to the formal stages of the procedure and, within a 6 month period of a warning expiring, is unable to sustain the expected levels of performance the School reserves the right to restart the capability procedure at the stage that it was suspended or any stage prior to this.